liqotech/liqo/docs/pages/Architecture/Cluster Sharing/Computing/_index.md

 #### Multi-namespaced environment

-The VK is able to work in a multi-namespaced environment: whether a new pod belonging to a specific namespace is scheduled to the Virtual Node, the VK looks-up for the related translation entry in a resource of type `NamespaceNattingTable` associated to the current VK instance.
+The VK is able to work in a multi-namespaced environment: whenever a new pod belonging to a specific namespace is scheduled on the Virtual Node, the VK looks-up for the related translation entry in a resource of type `NamespaceNattingTable` associated to the current VK instance.
 The `NamespaceNattingTable` CRD keeps a translation table between local and remote namespaces.
-If the lookup operation doesn't return a valid translation for the local namespace, it creates a new translation entry by using the following syntax: `<local-namespace>-<home-cluster-id>`, then creates the remote namespace and starts reflecting all the local resources (see below).
+If the lookup operation does not return a valid translation for the local namespace, it creates a new translation entry by using the following syntax: `<local-namespace>-<home-cluster-id>`, then creates the remote namespace and starts reflecting all the local resources (see below).
 Once a translation entry for the current namespace is set up, and the reflection mechanism is configured, the received pods are sent to the foreign cluster, and their lifecycle is handled